marinavillaca/marinavillaca/README.md

 🎓 I'm a student of Information Systems at Universidade Federal de Minas Gerais (UFMG). 👩‍💻.

-🌱 I’m currently learning JavaScript and Node and on track to improve my skills on HTML, CSS and Web Development.
+🌱 I’m currently learning C, Java and JavaScript.

 ✍️ My hobbies: doramas, music, walk the dog, cooking and going to the gym 💪.